aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 # ![](./LambdaSyntax.png)

 A Lambda expression is an anonymous function that provides a very concise and functional syntax, which is further used for writing anonymous methods.
 Lambda expressions are similar to anonymous classes, in that they enable you to express functionality as data, for example to pass functionality into a method as a parameter.
-But where anonymous classes require a lot of boilerplate code to set up the class, lambda expressions provide a concise syntaxt specifically for expressing code as  data.
+But where anonymous classes require a lot of boilerplate code to set up the class, lambda expressions provide a concise syntax specifically for expressing code as data.

 A lambda expression consists of the following:
 - A comma-separated collection of formal parameters enclosed in parentheses.